MATMAF/YourIPHasChanged/README.md

 # YourIPHasChanged
-Simple email sender when your IP address changed
+Simple email sender when your IP address changed.